zuplo/docs/docs/cli/authentication.md

 by following these steps:

 1. Navigate to [portal.zuplo.com](https://portal.zuplo.com) and log in.
-2. Select the project that you want to work on.
+2. Select the account that you want to work on.
-3. Click on the "Settings" tab and navigate to the "Zuplo API Keys" section.
+3. Click on the "Settings" tab and navigate to the "API Keys" section.
+Select an existing API Key or create a new one to use with the CLI.

-All commands take an `--api-key` argument.
-For example, to list your zups, run:
+Most commands take an `--api-key` argument.
+For example, to list your available Zuplo API Gateways, run:

 ```bash
 zup list --api-key zpka_d67b7e241bb948758f415b79aa8exxxx_2efbxxxx